whwu95/Text4Vis/README.md

 ## Training
 This implementation supports Multi-GPU `DistributedDataParallel` training, which is faster and simpler than `DataParallel` used in [ActionCLIP](https://github.com/sallymmx/actionclip).

-- To train our model on Kinetics-400 with 8 GPUs in a **Single Machine**, you can run:
+- **Single Machine**: To train our model on Kinetics-400 with 8 GPUs in *Single Machine*, you can run:
 ```sh
 # For example, train the 8 Frames ViT-B/32.
 sh scripts/run_train.sh  configs/k400/k400_train_rgb_vitb-32-f8.yaml
 ```

-- We also provide the script to train larger model with **Mulitple Machines** (e.g., 2 machines and 16 GPUs), you can run:
+- **Mulitple Machines**: We also provide the script to train larger model with *Mulitple Machines* (e.g., 2 machines and 16 GPUs), you can run:
 ```sh
 # For example, we train the 8 Frames ViT-L/14 with 2 machines as follows:
 # For first machine, you need to set the ip of your first machine as the --master_addr, --nnodes is 2.